henjacobs/OEKA201AssignmentHJ/README.md

 ### Part 2
 JIH, confirmed

-Only Gretl-output and text (no R code.)
-If you wrote your code in Word, you should paste it here and make necessary adjustments.
+Only Gretl-output and text (no R code.)  in theassignment_gretl.qmd file If you wrote your code in Word, you should paste it here and make necessary adjustments.
 ### Part 3
 JIH, confirmed.